Bankruptcy Stops Creditor Harassment

 While it may seem as if your creditors hold all the cards, this is not the case.
 You have the most powerful debt relief solution available to you: Filing for Chapter 7 or Chapter 13 bankruptcy.

-At the Law Offices of Jennifer LaRese, LLC, in Southbury, I help people who are struggling with debt get creditors off their back.
-I understand the stress and anxiety that accompany debt problems and am here to help you explore legal options for stopping creditor harassment and leaving debt in your past.
+At the Law Offices of Jennifer LaRese, LLC, in Southbury, We help people who are struggling with debt get creditors off their back.
+We understand the stress and anxiety that accompany debt problems and am here to help you explore legal options for stopping creditor harassment and leaving debt in your past.

 Bankruptcy And The Automatic Stay

 The automatic stay is one of the most powerful legal protections available to American consumers.
 As soon as you file for bankruptcy, the automatic stay goes into effect, immediately barring your creditors from calling you, writing you letters and taking debt collection activities against you.
 In fact, once you file, your creditors may not contact you directly at all.
+They also can’t attack your wages or execute on your bank account.
 They may reach you only through your attorney.

 Have Your Creditors Crossed The Line?